sherbondy/glslt/README.md

 - Debugging functionality, e.g. stepping through the rendering pipeline on a per-vertex or per-pixel basis
 - C-Tags-esque support for viewing the overall structure of a GLSL program in terms of functions, structs, variables.
 - Fullscreen mode to display the live output of the program under the text.
-- Just for the hell of it: EyeToy integration.
+- Just for the hell of it: Shadertoy integration.

 For this to work, we need: